 Note that the swing factors can vary at any time and a threshold value needs to be exceeded on each day's positive or negative fund flows for the swing factor to apply.
-The indicative swing factor adjustments for the InvestNow Milford Conservative Fund and the InvestNow Milford Balanced Fund are detailed in the InvestNow KiwiSaver Scheme Diversified Funds #1 PDS.
-The indicative swing factor adjustments for the InvestNow Milford Active Growth Fund are detailed in the InvestNow KiwiSaver Scheme Diversified Funds #4 PDS.
+The indicative swing factor adjustments for the InvestNow Milford Conservative Fund, InvestNow Milford Balanced Fund and InvestNow Milford Active Growth Fund are detailed in the InvestNow KiwiSaver Scheme Diversified Funds #1 PDS.